 Discovery has customers in 2 countries and has given the company its highest record of prospect interest.

-As on June 2020, I had moved on from the core team to other assignments, but the program only picked up pace.
+As on June 2020, I had moved on from the core team to other assignments, but the program has picked up pace.
 Discovery is already on its fourth major release, with big future plans.

 A Note on Privacy